Skip to content

 Listen for invoice.created webhook events

 All invoices (including the first invoice created from a subscription) start in a draft state and trigger invoice.created webhooks.
-Invoices created by a subscription are automatically finalized after 1 hour to give time for integrations to modify the draft invoice.
-Finalize the invoice manually to skip this delay.
+Invoices created by a subscription are automatically finalized after 1 hour to allow time for integrations to modify the draft invoice.
+You can finalize the invoice manually if you want to skip this delay.

-Invoice finalization triggers an invoice.finalized event.
-Listen to this event to trigger payments on the third-party processor.
+Invoice finalization triggers an invoice.finalized event, which you should listen for to trigger payments on the third-party processor.

 Process payments Third party

-Follow the instructions from the third-party payment provider to collect payments for the amounts represented on each invoice using the tokens stored on the associated Customer record.
+Follow the instructions from the third-party processor to collect payments for the amounts represented on each invoice using the tokens stored on the associated Customer object.
 This might include listening to webhooks from the third party for notifications of successful payments.

-When payment on the third party is successful, mark the corresponding invoice as paid_out_of_band.
+When payment on the third party processor is successful, mark the corresponding invoice as paid_out_of_band.

 Command Line